 As a parent, it might seem disheartening that sledding is another “danger” to add to the list from which you need to protect your kids.
 The good news, however, is that almost all reported sledding accidents are due to something preventable, like proximity to the street or collisions with objects.
 If you take the proper precautions, you can still have fun, and we encourage you to get active as the winter weather descends on Princeton!

 If you or your child was injured in a sledding accident because of someone else, feel free to call us at Lependorf & Silverstein, P.C., (609) 240-0040.
-Our personal injury attorneys will talk with you at no charge and discuss your legal options.
+Our winter weather child accident attorneys will talk with you at no charge and discuss your legal options.